 Planning a family holiday that includes your dog or dogs can sometimes be difficult but we offer dog friendly motorhome hire so no more leaving them at home with family or friends, or at the local kennels, you can bring them with you to enjoy the holiday with the rest of the family.
-Whether you are touring The Lake District, the UK or into Europe you can have your loyal companion by your side, currently we have five dog friendly motorhomes, Ellie and Emilia (our 4 berth, fixed double bed motorhomes,) Leo and Lola (our 5 berth, fixed double bed motorhomes) and Elijah (our 6 berth, fixed bunk beds motorhome.)
+Whether you are touring The Lake District, the UK or into Europe you can have your loyal companion by your side, currently we have five dog friendly motorhomes, our 4 berth fixed double bed motorhomes, and our 5 berth, fixed double bed motorhomes and Elijah our 6 berth, fixed bunk beds motorhome.
 If you have any questions about taking your dog with you on your motorhome holiday please contact us and we will be happy to give any advise or tips that we have gained from our experiences of doing just that.

 If you are traveling in the UK with your dog you are not required to have any additional vaccines, passports etc. as long as you have all of the things in place that a dog requires to live in the UK,

 This information is for travel to continental Europe under the EU Pet Travel Scheme; different rules apply for most other countries.
 For more information on this, see the Defra website: gov.uk/pet-travel-information-for-pet-owners

 What You Need.

 - At least 21 days before you travel you must; take you dog to the vet to have a chip fitted, to the approved ISO Standard (if it hasn’t already) and to get a rabies vaccination.